jamespresly/MazeEscape-WebAPI/README.md

 # The Algorithm

-The maze generating algorithm work by keeping track of unvisited squares in the maze.
+The maze generating algorithm works by keeping track of unvisited squares in the maze.
 Because of this it has a complexity of O(n).

  - Move forward creating corridor on the current square and walls to the sides
  - Change direction at random